 The HeartFlow Analysis is an advanced test that uses the latest medical imaging technology and data analysis to show how each blockage impacts blood flow to the heart.

-It streamlines the diagnostic experience for patients – often eliminating invasive diagnostic procedures for those who do not need them.
-It also helps ensure those who do need invasive procedures are swiftly and accurately diagnosed.
-The technology limits redundant non-invasive diagnostic testing, reduces patient time in hospital and face-to-face clinical contact, and helps ensure that hospital visits for those who do need them are streamlined, which is particularly crucial during the COVID-19 pandemic.
+Use of HeartFlow streamlines the diagnostic experience for patients – often helping physicians eliminate invasive diagnostic procedures for those who do not need them.
+It also helps physicians swiftly and accurately diagnose those who do need invasive procedures.
+Use of the technology helps physicians reduce redundant non-invasive diagnostic testing, reduces patient time in hospital and face-to-face clinical contact, and helps ensure that hospital visits for those who do need them are streamlined, which is particularly crucial during the COVID-19 pandemic.

 The HeartFlow Analysis takes data from a coronary CT angiography (CTA) scan and uses deep learning technology and highly trained analysts to create a personalised, digital 3D model of the patient’s coronary arteries.
 Its algorithms solve millions of equations to simulate blood flow in a patient’s arteries to help clinicians assess the functional impact of any blockages.